expo/router/docs/docs/features/options.md

 }
 ```

-The same effect can be achieved by using the `parent` prop of the Screen component.
+The same effect can be achieved by using the `name` prop of the Screen component.

 ```tsx title=app/(root)/tabs/page.tsx
 import { NativeStack, Tabs } from "expo-router";